bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

     import myDefault, {foo, bar} from '/modules/my-module.js';
     // specific, named imports

 When importing a default export with [dynamic imports](#dynamic_imports), it works a bit differently.
-You need to destructure and rename the “default” key from the returned object.
+You need to destructure and rename the "default” key from the returned object.

     (async () => {
       if (somethingIsTrue) {